 The Fionavar Tapestry, Harry Potter, The Outsiders, The Adventures of Sherlock Holmes, The Belgariad/Mallorean series, the "Cat who" series as well as a healthy love of any sort of romance novel.

 I admit that I used to mostly pick new reads by the cover art as I read so much it seemed a good a way as any.
 Now with my kindle and reading mostly medical journals online I rely on recommendations from friends/family and reviews.

 I used to dream of owning a typewriter and writing/publishing a book and thanks to eBay, Kijiji and the local antique malls I now own and love several vintage typewriters:) I've told myself I don't need another one but in my head that sentence is finished with "right now".
 The writing and publishing a book would still be lovely so I'll keep it on the bucket list.

 Although some of my friends and family find my typewriter obsession hilarious, it's true; I am a little in love with my typewriters and as my handwriting is one degree shy of abysmal I often type a note when the swap calls for more than a few lines of text.

 Movies: Too many to list!!
-I love all kinds of movies: comedy, action, drama, mystery, animated, documentary, sci-fi, romance etc. Not that big on horror movies although I recently watched Cabin in the Woods and loved the story line and originality.
+I love all kinds of movies: comedy, action, drama, mystery, animated, documentary, sci-fi, romance etc. Not that big on horror movies although I watched Cabin in the Woods and loved the story line and originality.

 Music: Love just about everything!
 My favourite playlist at the moment has The Eagles, Barenaked Ladies, Counting Crows, Everclear, Mariana's Trench, Tracy Chapman, Lady GaGa and the Zac Brown Band.
 My current second favourite playlist is all big band music: Benny Goodman, Count Basie, Glenn Miller and Duke Ellington.